Parsifal: Reactions

 However, some notable guests of the Festival took a more acerbic view of the experience.
-Mark Twain visited Bayreuth in 1891: "I was not able to detect in the vocal parts of Parsifal anything that might with confidence be called rhythm or tune or melody...
-Singing!
-It does seem the wrong name to apply to it...
-In Parsifal there is a hermit named Gurnemanz who stands on the stage in one spot and practices by the hour, while first one and then another of the cast endures what he can of it and then retires to die."
+Mark Twain visited Bayreuth in 1891: "I was not able to detect in the vocal parts of Parsifal anything that might with confidence be called rhythm or tune or melody… Singing!
+It does seem the wrong name to apply to it… In Parsifal there is a hermit named Gurnemanz who stands on the stage in one spot and practices by the hour, while first one and then another of the cast endures what he can of it and then retires to die."
 Performance standards may have contributed to such reactions; George Bernard Shaw, a committed Wagnerite, commented in 1894 that: "The opening performance of Parsifal this season was, from the purely musical point of view, as far as the principal singers were concerned, simply an abomination.
-The bass howled, the tenor bawled, the baritone sang flat and the soprano, when she condescended to sing at all and did not merely shout her words, screamed..."
+The bass howled, the tenor bawled, the baritone sang flat and the soprano, when she condescended to sing at all and did not merely shout her words, screamed…"

-During a break from composing The Rite of Spring, Igor Stravinsky also traveled to the Bayreuth Festival at the invitation of Sergei Diaghilev to see the work.
+During a break from composing The Rite of Spring, Igor Stravinsky traveled to the Bayreuth Festival at the invitation of Sergei Diaghilev to see the work.
 Stravinsky was repulsed by the "quasi-religious atmosphere" of the festival.
 Stravinsky's repulsion is speculated to be due to his agnosticism, of which he recanted later in life.

 Interpretation and influence

 Wagner's last work, Parsifal has been both influential and controversial.
-The use of Christian symbols in Parsifal (the Grail, the Spear, references to the Redeemer) together with its restriction to Bayreuth for almost 30 years sometimes led to performances being regarded almost as a religious rite.
+The use of Christian symbols in Parsifal (the Grail, the spear, references to the Redeemer) together with its restriction to Bayreuth for almost 30 years sometimes led to performances being regarded almost as a religious rite.
 However, Wagner never actually refers to Jesus Christ by name in the opera, only to "The Redeemer".
 In his essay "Religion and Art", Wagner described the use of Christian imagery thus:

 The critic Eduard Hanslick objected to the religious air surrounding Parsifal even at the premiere: "The question of whether Parsifal should really be withheld from all theatres and limited to...
 Bayreuth was naturally on all tongues...
 I must state here that the church scenes in Parsifal did not make the offensive impression on me that others and I had been led to expect from reading the libretto.
 They are religious situations – but for all their earnest dignity they are not in the style of the church, but completely in the style of the opera.
 Parsifal is an opera, call it a 'stage festival' or 'consecrational stage festival' if you will."